 Potential pathway to cause adverse effect - Y/ N?
-Reasons Recreational - No Lambeth and Southwark Boroughs and South London in general have a number of open spaces available much more locally than the European Sites Sites have management strategies, for example Epping Forest which includes licensing for some recreational activities Richmond Park is not thought to be sensitive to recreational pressure Urbanisation and Impacts on Surrounding Habitats - No Generally, Natural England suggests 400m from an SPA as the distance within which they felt no new development could be allowed because of the general 'urbanisation' effects that would be experienced by the SPA Given the above general guidance and the distance between Lambeth and Southwark boroughs and the four sites (at least 5 km), development resulting from the Neighbourhood Plan is unlikely to result in adverse impacts on the integrity of the site.
+Reasons Recreational - No Lambeth Borough and South London in general have a number of open spaces available much more locally than any European Sites.
+Sites have management strategies, for example Epping Forest which includes licensing for some recreational activities.
+Richmond Park is not thought to be sensitive to recreational pressure.
+Urbanisation and Impacts on Surrounding Habitats - No Generally, Natural England suggests 400m from an SPA as the distance within which they felt no new development could be allowed because of the general 'urbanisation' effects that would be experienced by the SPA.
+Given the above general guidance and the distance between Lambeth borough and the four sites (at least 5 km), development resulting from the draft Neighbourhood Plan is unlikely to result in adverse impacts on the integrity of the site.
 Atmospheric Pollution - No Natural England has previously advised that vehicular emissions decline exponentially from the road edge, and the concentration of pollutant from roads can be said to have localised impacts up to 200m from the road side.
-There are no European Sites within 200m of any roads in the Lambeth and Southwark boroughs.
-Water resources and quality - No Wastewater is treated at the Crossness Treatment Plant and discharged into the Thames Environment Agency's Review of Consents (whereby new abstraction licenses may not be granted if they will harm a European Site) 80% of public water supply for London comes from storage reservoirs connected to the River Thames and River Lee, with the remaining 20% coming from groundwater supplies of the confined chalk aquifer Potential problem from over-extraction of surface water for public supply; however this is addressed through Environment Agency review of consents.
+There are no European Sites within 200m of any roads in Lambeth.

+Water resources and quality - No

+- Wastewater is treated at the Crossness Treatment Plant and discharged into the Thames. - Environment Agency's Review of Consents (whereby new abstraction licenses may not be granted if they will harm a European Site). - 80% of public water supply for London comes from storage reservoirs connected to the River Thames and River Lee, with the remaining 20% coming from groundwater supplies of the confined chalk aquifer. - Potential problem from over-extraction of surface water for public supply; however this is addressed through Environment Agency review of consents.

-Table 3: Assessment of SoWN Neighbourhood Plan Draft Submission Version August 2017 policies using criteria set outin Table 1
+Table 3: Assessment of draft KOV Neighbourhood Plan policies using criteria set out in Table 1